 The card metaphor also works for paging.
 If the pattern is used in this fashion, partially visible background cards or pages prompt the user to swipe.

-Swipping in Ionic can be achived through Ion Slides.
-The Slides Ionic Component is a multi-section container where each section can be swiped or dragged between.
+Swipping in Ionic can be achieved through Ionic Slider UI Component.
+The Ion Slides Component is a multi-section container where each section can be swiped or dragged between.
 In Ionic Full Starter App Template we use swipping pattern in different screens such as: onboarding walkthrough, ecommerce product page to showcase the product images, profile page to show a list of friends.

 This pattern is useful when you need to display multiple categories or views within a specific module.
 Scrolling Tabs are usually thinner than standard Tab Bars since they don't necessarily touch targets and more often ask the user to swipe horizontally.